COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Missouri/README.md

 ## Setup

-There are two main folders you need to create: MO State Testing Data and NCES District and School Demographics.
+The main folders and subfolders you need to create include:

-There should be three folders within the NCES folder:
-NCES District Files, Fall 1997-Fall 2022, NCES School Files, Fall 1997-Fall 2022, and Cleaned NCES Data.
-Download the original excel and .csv files, and place them in the MO State Testing Data folder.
+1. MO State Testing Data [Download the original excel and .csv files, and place them in this folder.]
-Also create an Output subfolder of the MO State Testing Data folder to which to save the cleaned files.

-There are 5 .do files.
+   a.
+Output

+2. NCES District and School Demographics
+   a.
+NCES District Files, Fall 1997-Fall 2022
+   b.
+NCES School Files, Fall 1997-Fall 2022
+   c.
+Cleaned NCES Data

+There .do files should be run in the following order:
-You should run "Missouri DTA Conversion.do" first to convert the original files into .dta files.
+1. Run "Missouri DTA Conversion.do" first to convert the original files into .dta files.
-Then run "Missouri NCES Cleaning.do" to clean the NCES files so taht they are prepared to merge into the testing data.
+2. Run "Missouri NCES Cleaning.do" to clean the NCES files so that they are prepared to merge into the testing data.
-The other three files are for the years 2010-14, 2015-17, and 2018-24.
-You can run these three in any order.
+3. Run 2010-14 Cleaning
+4. Run 2015-17 Cleaning
+5. Run 2018-24

 ## File Path

 The file path setup should be as follows:

-global NCESSchool: Folder containing NCES school files global NCESDistrict: Folder containing NCES district files global NCESClean: Folder containing cleaned NCES data global data: Folder containing original data files (in both excel/csv and .dta form) global output: Folder containing cleaned + merged files
+global NCESSchool: Folder containing NCES school files

+global NCESDistrict: Folder containing NCES district files

+global NCESClean: Folder containing cleaned NCES data

+global data: Folder containing original data files (in both excel/csv and .dta form)

+global output: Folder containing cleaned + merged files

 ```bash